 The College of New Jersey is a member of the New Jersey Marine Sciences Consortium.
 The Consortium offers courses at Sandy Hook in Monmouth County.
 This affiliation provides our students with an excellent opportunity to take a course in Marine Biology during the summer months for biology option credit.
-There are also courses in marine science and scuba diving, which can be taken as free electives.
 These can expand a liberal learning education and lead to a life-long avocation.
 For further information, contact Dr. Gary Dickinson, ext.
 2456.